 I have experience as both a developer and a development manager, and I am sharing the experiences I have gained through them.

-Previously, an acquaintance in a specific field talked about using the number of bugs as a performance management indicator for developers.
+Before, an acquaintance in a specific field talked about using the number of bugs as a performance management indicator for developers.

 Bugs are more often caused by a lack of experience in the relevant domain or a lack of development experience than by development skills.